OCamlverse/ocamlverse.github.io/README.md

 ---

-Want to contribute to the OCaml community look at some of the main [missing pieces](content/missing_pieces.md) and see if you can help.
+Want to contribute to the OCaml community?
+Look at some of the main
+[missing pieces](content/missing_pieces.md) and see if you can help.

 ## About OCamlverse